 - Become an elected official

-- Eliminate risk of deportation
+- Eliminate the risk of deportation

 - Receive federal grants and scholarships